SvenMichaelKlose/tunix/MANUAL.md

 This is the heart of the core.
-It is redirecting the KERNAL vectors to itself and calls registered drivers or the original KERNAL functions.
+It is redirecting the KERNAL vectors to itself and calls registered drivers and/or the original KERNAL functions.

 This is also where multi-tasking has to